|

 Member of the International Police Association (AKA: IPA);

-Member of the Fraternity Order of Police;
+Member of the Fraternity Order of Police (AKA: FOP); and

 Formerly a member of the National Association of Chiefs of Police.